Shopify/channels-ui-docs/Content guidelines.md

 ## Important channel updates

-If there are new requirements for your channel or important information that merchants need to know, communicate them as early and as directly as possible.
+If your channel has new requirements or there's other important information that merchants need to know, tell merchants as early and as directly as possible.
 Mention the impact on the merchant’s store or sales, if any.
 Don’t rely on email or external communication, as merchants often miss it.

 |                                                                                           |                                                                                                 |
 | ----------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------- |